mozilla/mig/doc/concepts.rst

 				}
 			}
 		],
-		"syntaxversion": 1
+		"syntaxversion": 2
 	}

 The parameters are:

-* Name: a string that represents the action.
+* **name**: a string that represents the action.
-* Target: a search string that will be used by the scheduler to find the agents the action will run on.
+* **target**: a search string used by the scheduler to find agents to run the action on.
+The target format uses Postgresql's WHERE condition format against the `agents`_ table of the database.
+This method allows for complex target queries, like running an action against a specific operating system, or against an endpoint that has a given public IP, etc...

+.. _`agents`: data.rst.html#entity-relationship-diagram

-* Description and Threat: additional fields to describe the action
+* **description** and **threat**: additional fields to describe the action
-* Operations: an array of operations, each operation calls a module with a set of parameters.
+* **operations**: an array of operations, each operation calls a module with a set of parameters.
 The parameters syntax are specific to the module.
-* SyntaxVersion: indicator of the action format used.
-Should be set to 1.
+* **syntaxversion**: indicator of the action format used.
+Should be set to 2

 Upon generation, additional fields are appended to the action:

-* PGPSignatures: all of the parameters above are concatenated into a string and signed with the investigator's private GPG key.
+* **pgpsignatures**: all of the parameters above are concatenated into a string and signed with the investigator's private GPG key.
 The signature is part of the action, and used by agents to verify that an action comes from a trusted investigator. `PGPSignatures` is an array that contains one or more signature from authorized investigators.
-* ValidFrom and ExpireAt: two dates that constrains the validity of the action to a UTC time window.
+* **validfrom** and **expireafter**: two dates that constrains the validity of the action to a UTC time window.

 Actions files are submitted to the API or the Scheduler directly.
 The PGP Signatures are always verified by the agents, and can optionally be verified by